atlarge-research/opendc/opendc-sdk/opendc-sdk-runner/README.md

 ## Modelling output: the sink pattern

 Output is modelled as composable **sinks**.
-A sink is a factory that opens a per-run session yielding a `ComputeMonitor`; the runner fans every metric record out to all sinks, so they compose freely — parquet, in-memory capture, and streaming can all observe the same run.
+A sink is a factory that opens a per-run session yielding a `MetricExporter`; the runner fans every metric record out to all sinks, so they compose freely — parquet, in-memory capture, and streaming can all observe the same run.

 | Sink | Purpose |